zyunnn/playground_project/README.md

-# y-intercept_coding-test
+# Playground project

-This repository contains solution for the Zhiyun's coding test as part of the summer internship recruitment process.
+This repository is a small study on basic technical indicators for generating trading signals.

 ## 1. How to use